 I paid a visit to Seefeld in Tyrol last winter and found a lovely landscape complete dressed in white, wonderful winter sports and an idyllic alpine town – where visitors feel very welcome.

 What a change from when my college Arnold was here in the summer of 2017 (see the article Family fun in Seefeld).
-One of the snowiest winters in Austria in a long time had laid a thick white blanket, not just over Seefeld, but over entire Tyrol.
-It did not take long from getting off the train from Innsbruck, until I was with skis on snow.
-Unpacking of my luggage in the hotel room just had to wait.
+One of the snowiest winters in Austria in a long time had laid a thick white blanket over Seefeld and the entire Tyrol.
+It did not take long to get off the train from Innsbruck until I was with skis on snow.
+Unpacking my luggage in the hotel room just had to wait.

-I had really been looking forward to this – my first time on cross-country skis.
-Nonetheless, let me fill you in about why this is a cross-country mecca.
-Just outside Seefeld you find 256 kilometres of cross-country trails.
-Starting at the old ski stadium (new ski stadium has moved 300 meters further away) where the FIS Nordic Ski World Championship took place in 1985.
+I had been looking forward to this – my first time on cross-country skis.
+Nonetheless, let me explain why this is a cross-country mecca.
+Just outside Seefeld, you find 256 kilometres of cross-country trails.
+Starting at the old ski stadium (the new ski stadium has moved 300 meters further away) where the FIS Nordic Ski World Championship took place in 1985.
 Seefeld is simply a mecca for cross-country enthusiasts.
-Which is not just for the pros, as visitors can have a go at this fascinating sport with the help of professional instructors.
+This is not just for the pros, as visitors can have a go at this fascinating sport with the help of professional instructors.
 My instructor was none other than the Norwegian cross-country Olympic medallist Anette Bøe.
 I consider myself a pretty good alpine skier, but skiing on flat ground, in tracks, was more difficult than I thought.
-Nonetheless, Anette taught me the basics and off I went into the forest.
+Nonetheless, Anette taught me the basics, and I went into the forest.
 Maybe not with style, but at least with persuasion.

 Winter sports in all forms and shapes